tokland/omreact/README.md

 #### Update state (`state`)

 Return the new state of the component.
 This should be the new full state, not partial state like `this.setState` takes.
-Since it's quite typical that a reducer only changes the internal component state, a function `newState(state => ({state});` is exported.
+Since it's quite typical for a reducer to only change the internal component state, a function `newState(newStateValue): command` is exported.

 #### Side-effects (`asyncActions`)